vishal1303/Programmable-Dataplane/examples/mac_forwarding/README.md

 ```
 Then use the VM id instead of VM name as the argument for `vagrant ssh` and `vagrant destroy`

-### Inside Twizzler VMs
+### Inside twizzler VMs

 **Note:** This is a work in progress!

-1. To access twizzler VMs, go to the terminals started in Step 4 in the above section **Using virtual machines (VMs)**
+1. To access twizzler VMs, go to the terminals started in Step 4 in the above section **Using VMs as hosts**

 2. Run connectivity tests using the following command inside each VM,
 ```shell
 $ network <host_ip_address> <broadcast_ip_address> udp <dst_ip_address> <src_port> <dst_port>
 ```
-e.g., inside VM3 run
+e.g., inside vm3 run
 ```shell
 network 10.0.0.3 10.0.0.255 udp 10.0.0.1 3004 3005
 ```